LabRat404/JS_Toast/README.txt

 Steps:
 #1 Run powershell with admin
 #2 Install-Module -NameBurntToast
-#3 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted (Set scripts are able on you machine orelse it wont work)
+#3 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted (Set scripts are able on you machine orelse it wont work), may use unblock file if the script is verified.
 #4 New-BurntToastNotification -Text "Doria says hi", 'HI Tangjaii' -AppLogo F:\a.png (-text [title toast] [body toast] -AppLogo [Logo image location])